From Education to Employment.

 Without question, Australia has one of the best education systems globally but, in a changing world, we need to ensure that the employability of students is paramount.

-The world of work is changing.
+But the world of work is changing.
 Jobs exist now that didn’t several years ago.
 Technology and automation are taking some jobs and creating others.
 New technologies are arising that require new skills.
 Underemployment and youth unemployment are on the rise.

 In 2015, 1,046,000 Australians were enrolled in Australian Universities – and another 363,000 international students attended our Universities as well.
 Another 4.5 million students were enrolled in vocational training in the same period meaning that the total number of students enrolled in some sort of post-high school education was just over 5.9M – a number equivalent to half of the Australian workforce.